andyaiken/skirmish/tasks.md

 * Action parameter selection / 'go' button / etc, should happen in the card itself

 ## Features
-* Mountebank, Thief, and Pixie should have an attack redirection aura
+* Mountebank and Pixie should have an attack redirection aura

 ## Character Sheet
 * Show ranks as filled circles